PREETHAM9999/preetham-gowda/README.md

 # preetham-gowda
-this is for tututorial purpose
+this is for tututorial purpose from preetham